phoddie/node-red-mcu/readme.md

 **Note:** The Delay node is the full Node-RED implementation (with a small, optional change to reduce its RAM footprint).
 This is possible by using the Compatibility Node.

+### Trigger
+- [X] Everything
+- [ ] Except async flow. and global. targets

+**Note:** The Trigger node is based on the full Node-RED implementation with a few changes to take advantage of the `nodered2mcu` preprocessor.
+This is possible by using the Compatibility Node.

+### Join
+- [X] Everything
+- [ ] Except reduce (which depends on JSONata)

+**Note:** The Join node is based on the full Node-RED implementation with a few changes to take advantage of the `nodered2mcu` preprocessor.
+This is possible by using the Compatibility Node.

 ### Compatibility Node
 The Compatibility Node runs nodes written for Node-RED.
 It is able to run the `lower-case` example from ["Creating your first node"](https://nodered.org/docs/creating-nodes/first-node) without any changes.